JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-spring-boot/spring-initializr-dependencies/index.md

   url: https://www.youtube.com/watch?v=QuvS_VLbGko&start=204s
 ---

+## What's in the video?

-## Spring Initializr - Dependencies
+* How to make sense of Spring Initializr Dependencies
+* What dependencies you need for a typical web app project